-Analysis
+Results Analysis

 The results of the analysis are reported in Table 5.
-Model 0 (Null Model - M0) is the benchmark model defined only in term of cumulative activity for each individual participant.
-According to Model 0, the next attention allocation event depends only on the history of past events.
-As a null model, Model 0 is considerably more challenging for alternative models than a model with no parameters.
-Model 1 (Attribute control model-M1) is the baseline model controlling only for attributes of the problems and the participants.
-According to M1 individual attention allocation events are independent and affected only by attributes of the participants and the problems, but do not dependent in any specific way from prior events.
-Model 2 (Attention network model - M2) introduces the effects of theoretical interest and is the focus of our discussion.
-Model 3 (Organization structure model - M3) examines the robustness of the estimates of theoretical interest when we consider element of formal organizational structure present in the project.
-Heuristically, the goodness of fit diagnostics reported at the bottom of the table indicate that the models estimated are significant, and that the full model (Model 3) improves significantly on the null model (Model 0), and on intermediate models - after accounting for differences in degrees of freedom.
+Model 0 (null model M0) is the benchmark model defined only in terms of cumulative activity for each individual participant.
+According to model 0, the next attention allocation event depends only on the history of past events.
+As a null model, model 0 is considerably more challenging for alternative models than a model with no parameters.
+Model 1 (attribute control model M1) is the baseline model controlling only for attributes of the problems and the participants.
+According to M1, individual attention allocation events are independent and affected only by attributes of the participants and the problems but do not depend in any specific way from prior events.
+Model 2 (attention network model M2) introduces the effects of theoretical interest and is the focus of our discussion.
+Model 3 (organization structure model M3) examines the robustness of the estimates of theoretical interest when we consider elements of formal organizational structure present in the project.
+Heuristically, the goodness-of-fit diagnostics reported at the bottom of the table indicate that the models estimated are significant and the full model (model 3) improves significantly on the null model (model 0) and on intermediate models after accounting for differences in degrees of freedom.